 Mohit and Ranjan discussing the state of

-world’s economy while waiting for me
+the world’s economy while waiting for me

 to catch up during our climb to Lansdowne.